-You have probably quoted, or misquoted, the famous movie line.
-In fact, I would bet you have done it often.
+You have probably quoted, or misquoted, this very famous movie line.
+In fact, I bet you have done it often.
 Do you know where it comes from?
 Have you seen the movie?
-If not, you have missed a gem.
+If not, you missed a gem.

 “Bodges?
 We ain’t got no bodges.
 We don’t need no bodges.
 I don’t have to show you any stinkin’ bodges!”

 The 1948 western film, The Treasure of Sierra Madre, stars Humphrey Bogart, Tim Holt, and Walter Houston.
 It was one of the first Hollywood films to be shot on location in a different country.
 They used many Mexican actors and extras.
 When our main characters are in the mountains prospecting for gold, a ragtag group who look like bandits come across the Americans.
 The leader announces they are the police.
 This causes Bogart to say, “If you’re the police, where are your badges?”

 Well if you want to know what happens next, you will have to check out the movie.
 In fact, I have not seen it for decades and need to watch it again myself.
 It’s directed by John Houston who also directed Bogart in The Maltese Falcon.
 Houston won an Oscar for Best Director for Sierra Madre.
 His father, Walter Houston, also won an Oscar for Best Supporting Actor.
 The American Film Institute named it one of the best films of all time.

 Back in July: I was thinking about this movie after I got an email from the Chicago Department of Aviation (CDA).
 That was immediately followed by an email from my employer, an airline I have mentioned to you in the past.
 The topic of these emails?
 Badges!